5 Things I’d Tell My Teenage Self to Focus on to be Fit For Life

 What is Fascia Flossing?!

 Fascia Flossing – also known as “resistance stretching” – is a way to change your tissues from the inside out!
-The process of combining muscle engagement plus elongation through movement creates the “floss” of connective tissue – providing an internal exfoliation of your fascia.
-It is a strength and flexibility workout that leaves you feeling like you just received a deep tissue massage – while also providing you with energy and flow!
+The process of engaging your muscles while adding length and elongation is what makes the stretch a “floss” or resistance stretch.
+This directly impacts your connective tissue (myofascia) – providing an internal exfoliation of this tissue.
+It is a strength and flexibility workout that leaves you feeling like you just received a deep tissue massage – while also providing you with energy, strength, and flow!

 What is Fascia?